juliafmorgado/30DaysOtel/week1/day7.md

 By the end of today, we'll have:
 - A clear mental map of Days 1-6
-- Understanding of what you've actually been learning (spoiler: the APIs!)
+- Understanding of what we've actually been learning (spoiler: the APIs!)
 - The missing pieces that connect everything
 - Confidence in the foundations
 - Readiness for Week 2 (where we get hands-on)